Thraka/FreeDOS-B/README.md

 http://bilgisayarcilik.github.io/

 This is a FreeDOS disturbition.

-This is useful for computers of DOS.
+FreeDOS B licensed under GNU GPLv2 or any later version.

-This is live CD.

-boot.img is boot disk of FreeDOS B. If you can't boot from CD, you should use this image.
+This CD image is live CD. boot.img is boot disk of FreeDOS B. If you can't boot from CD, you should use this image.

-# Included software:
+# Included Software:

 * FreeDOS
 * Bilgisayarcılık DOS Araçları
+* XFDISK
-* XFDISK, ZeroFill
+* ZeroFill
 * Syslinux
 * XOSL
 * OpenGEM